Important message to all Woodlands & Clerklands patients. We are temporarily changing how we work to better protect our patients from coronavirus.

 Please do not seek to register with a new GP practice unless one of these four reasons apply to you.

-We are sorry but we anticipate our phones will be very busy.
-Our team are doing all they can to support your health issues and answer your queries as quickly as they can, during what is a very challenging time.
+We are sorry but we anticipate our phones will sometimes be very busy.
+Our team are doing all they can to support your health issues and answer your queries as quickly as they can during what is a very challenging time.
 Please be patient and considerate.
-Remember you can use the eConsult service to contact the practice instead of waiting on the phone.

 We will continue to be open, however all arrivals at the surgery will be asked the NHS Coronavirus screening questions and where applicable you may be asked to leave the surgery and self-isolate.